jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

 Dr. Hatton's actions during the FFE investigation reveal a pattern of micromanagement and undue control over Kevin Manley's professional interactions.
 This level of oversight extends beyond normal administrative procedures, potentially hampering Manley's ability to perform his duties effectively.

 ### 1. Controlling External Vendor Communications
-- Date: November 14
+- **Date**: November 14
-- Incident: Dr. Hatton personally approved the method and purpose of Manley's correspondence with an FFE vendor.
+- **Incident**: Dr. Hatton personally approved the method and purpose of Manley's correspondence with an FFE vendor.
-- Significance: This vendor was not an FCS employee or student, yet Hatton required his approval for communication.
+- **Significance**: This vendor was not an FCS employee or student, yet Hatton required his approval for communication.
-- Implication: Suggests an unusual level of control over Manley's professional activities, even those outside the school system.
+- **Implication**: Suggests an unusual level of control over Manley's professional activities, even those outside the school system.
 ![](../images/Nov 14 - Hatton micromanaging costumes .png)

 ### 2. Interfering with Routine Teaching Tasks
-- Date: November 14
+- **Date**: November 14
-- Incident: FCS Principal Meg Simon had to seek Dr. Hatton's approval on how to handle lesson plan correspondence with Manley.
+- **Incident**: FCS Principal Meg Simon had to seek Dr. Hatton's approval on how to handle lesson plan correspondence with Manley.
-- Significance: Lesson planning is a routine task that typically doesn't require superintendent involvement.
+- **Significance**: Lesson planning is a routine task that typically doesn't require superintendent involvement.
-- Implication: Indicates a breakdown in normal administrative procedures and an overreach of the superintendent's role.
+- **Implication**: Indicates a breakdown in normal administrative procedures and an overreach of the superintendent's role.
 ![](../images/Nov 14 - Simon asking Hatton how to handle lesson plans.png)

 ### 3. Overseeing Minor Administrative Tasks
-- Date: November 30
+- **Date**: November 30
-- Incident: FHS Principal Mark Laux required Dr. Hatton's approval to set up a Google meeting about fabric issues.
+- **Incident**: FHS Principal Mark Laux required Dr. Hatton's approval to set up a Google meeting about fabric issues.
-- Significance: Setting up meetings is a basic administrative task that shouldn't require superintendent approval.
+- **Significance**: Setting up meetings is a basic administrative task that shouldn't require superintendent approval.
-- Implication: Demonstrates the extent of Hatton's involvement in even the most minor aspects of FFE-related activities.
+- **Implication**: Demonstrates the extent of Hatton's involvement in even the most minor aspects of FFE-related activities.
 ![](../images/Nov 30 - Hatton micromanagaes google meetings.png)

 ### Analysis and Implications
-1. Disruption of Normal Operations: Dr. Hatton's micromanagement likely caused significant delays and complications in routine school operations.
+1. **Disruption of Normal Operations**: Dr. Hatton's micromanagement likely caused significant delays and complications in routine school operations.
-2. Potential Bias: This level of control suggests a predisposed attitude towards Manley, potentially compromising the fairness of the investigation.
+2. **Potential Bias**: This level of control suggests a predisposed attitude towards Manley, potentially compromising the fairness of the investigation.
-3. Chilling Effect: Such oversight may have created an atmosphere of fear or hesitation among staff, potentially affecting their ability to perform their duties or provide unbiased information during the investigation.
+3. **Chilling Effect**: Such oversight may have created an atmosphere of fear or hesitation among staff, potentially affecting their ability to perform their duties or provide unbiased information during the investigation.
-4. Questionable Use of Resources: The superintendent's time and attention were diverted to minor tasks, potentially at the expense of more critical district-wide responsibilities.
+4. **Questionable Use of Resources**: The superintendent's time and attention were diverted to minor tasks, potentially at the expense of more critical district-wide responsibilities.
-5. Procedural Irregularities: The deviation from standard administrative practices raises questions about the motivation behind such intense scrutiny and its impact on the investigation's integrity.
+5. **Procedural Irregularities**: The deviation from standard administrative practices raises questions about the motivation behind such intense scrutiny and its impact on the investigation's integrity.

 This pattern of micromanagement by Dr. Hatton reveals a concerning level of personal involvement in the FFE investigation, potentially compromising its objectivity and fairness.
 It also suggests a breakdown in trust and normal administrative procedures within the school district during this period.
 ---